 If you’re a heavy internet user and regularly use video streaming services or download a lot of films, a package with unlimited data is likely to be your best bet.
 If all you do is email and surf the web you may only need a basic service offering 20Gb or less.

-Due to coronavirus however, BT like some other providers, has removed caps on all its broadband packages so every customer has unlimited data during lockdown.
-BT has gone further saying this is a permanent change, and it will no longer have limited broadband packages so it will be interesting to see if the rest of the market follows suit.
+BT like some other providers, has removed caps on all its broadband packages so every customer has unlimited data.
+This is a permanent change, and it will no longer have limited broadband packages so it will be interesting to see if the rest of the market follows suit.
 If you do have a broadband deal with limited usage and are close to exceeding this limit, contact your provider – you might be able to negotiate a discount or buy a ‘data boost’ that will let you buy extra data at a lower cost.

 How much do you want to spend?